Floridians voted to legalize medical marijuana in 2016.

 Floridians should also be aware that the consumption of medical marijuana in public spaces is illegal.
 Legal cannabis products should only be consumed within the privacy of your own home.
 However, an ongoing court challenge could eventually change this.

-How Can You Obtain A Medical Marijuana Card In The State of Florida?
+How Can I Obtain A Medical Marijuana Card In The State of Florida?

 The first step you take should be to collect and prepare the proper medical paperwork for approval.
 In order to acquire a medical marijuana card in the state of Florida, you must be a permanent resident.
 As such, you will need to provide valid proof of residency.
 This can include a state driver’s license, a passport, or another form of photo identification.